Microsoft Teams Animated Background now Available

 Hardware Requirements

 Teams animated backgrounds are not available on low-end devices.
-It requires at least 8GB of ram and a CPU with 4 logical processors.
+It requires at least 8GB of RAM and a CPU with 4 logical processors.
 Also good to know is that when you use animated backgrounds in combination with video filters, the background animation might slow down.

-Using Custom Teams Animated Backgrounds
+Using Custom Teams Animated Background

 At the moment we can’t upload our own animated backgrounds to Microsoft Teams.
 I don’t know if this feature will be added later or not, but there is a workaround to use your own animated background in Teams.